 New Zealand Journal of Marine and Freshwater Research prize

-Congratulations to Jan Hesse, from the University of Auckland’s Leigh Marine Lab, on receiving the inaugural New Zealand Journal of Marine and Freshwater Research (NZJMFWR) prize.
+Congratulations to Eimar Egan, from Canterbury University, on receiving this year’s New Zealand Journal of Marine and Freshwater Research (NZJMFWR) prize.

 - Doug Mountfort, (prev) Cawthron Institute, New Zealand